learning-unlimited/ESP-Website/docs/dev/themes.rst

 Split your parameters into two groups.
-Anything that shows up only in CSS should probably be a stylesheet parameter, and you should put this into the less/variables.less file as specified by "2) Styles" above.
+Anything that shows up only in CSS should probably be a stylesheet parameter, and you should put this into the scss/variables.scss file as specified by "2) Styles" above.
 (These will appear in the "Advanced" section of the theme editor.)

 Anything that shows up in your HTML output should be collected by the setup form.
 Write the desired form fields into a configuration form class as specified by "5) Configuration form" above.

-Take your CSS sources and copy them to LESS files under the less/directory.
+Take your CSS sources and copy them to SCSS files under the scss/ directory.
-Make sure to replace your hardcoded parameter values with references to the LESS variables you defined.
+Make sure to replace your hardcoded parameter values with references to the SCSS variables you defined.
 Copy scripts and images to their respective directories.

 Now convert your HTML mockup into a main.html template override.
 Reference